mr0ndre/Telco-Customer-Churn-Prediction-/README.md

 ## 7. 🤖 Models

 Main Goal: To classify whether a customer will churn or not.
+Metrics:
+         - Recall: Aim to maximize
+         - FPR: Would rather have this higher compared to FNR
+         - FNT: Minimise
+         - Why: Because we rather want to predict customers to be likely churning than not churning, so there is less potentials to lose a customer(We can start taking actions immediately to prevent churning)

 0 = not churn

 1 = churn

 **Baseline Model**: *Logistic Regression*